gearglow/ReptiliaWithATwist/The List.md

 "So, what, should I just walk away from the whole family because they're too trusting?
 From my first friend?"

 "No, of course not," Janet said.
 "Just don't expect them to pick you over the Headmaster if it comes to that.
 He's infallible to them, despite all evidence to the contrary.
-People believe what they want to believe, and magicals are even more prone to this sort of thinking.
-Culturally speaking."
+People believe what they want to believe, and magicals are even more prone to this sort of thinking, culturally speaking."

 "I should probably act like as little has changed as possible, then," Elysia mused.
 "Show too much independence and it sounds like he'll start getting heavy-handed."